MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-printers.md

 <!-- ManageDriverExclusionList-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting controls the print driver exclusion list.
-The exclusion list allows an administrator to curate a list of printer drivers that are not allowed to be installed on the system.
+The exclusion list allows an administrator to curate a list of printer drivers that aren't allowed to be installed on the system.

 This checks outranks the signature check and allows drivers that have a valid signature level for the Print Driver signature validation policy to be excluded.

 Entries in the exclusion list consist of a SHA256 hash (or SHA1 hash for Win7) of the INF file and/or main driver DLL file of the driver and the name of the file.

-If you disable or do not configure this policy setting, the registry key and values associated with this policy setting will be deleted, if currently set to a value.
+If you disable or don't configure this policy setting, the registry key and values associated with this policy setting will be deleted, if currently set to a value.
 <!-- ManageDriverExclusionList-Description-End -->

 <!-- ManageDriverExclusionList-Editable-Begin -->